chuckcscccl/rustlr/examples/lambdascript/README.md

 weak-head reduction using CBV will take place, resulting in an infinite loop.
 There will likewise be an infinite loop if `lazy` was missing from the definition of `INFINITY`.

+After a script is executed, the interpreter automatically enters interactive mode with the definitions from the script still available.

 As this tool is used actively in the classroom, each release will have a **limited lifetime**: after a certain period it will cease to work until